tracetheheat/tracetheheat.github.io/_posts/2020-11-02-call-it-a-day-corona-blues-pt-2.md

 For me, the sense of community is crucial as I'm at the new academical institution.
 With activities going online, I'm having doubts whether I feel so.

 On the one hand, I continue with my research, network with colleagues from various places and solving operational struggles.
-Unfortunately, on the other hand, I feel like I'm representing myself and building "my brand" than the institutional one.
+Unfortunately, on the other hand, I feel like I'm representing myself and building "my brand" rather than the institutional one.

 Is this right?